pratyushd45h/nano-banana-ai-editor/DEPLOYMENT.md

 - Check environment variables are set correctly
 - Verify Google API key is valid and has credits
 - Monitor logs in Render dashboard
+- If deployment fails with package issues, the requirements.txt contains exact working versions
+- For package conflicts, try clearing Render cache in dashboard settings

 **Frontend Issues:**
 - Ensure REACT_APP_API_URL points to correct backend